Types of Mortgages

 - your comfort with risk

-Without a doubt, when interest rates are very low (as they have been for some time), it is best to lock in a fixed rate mortgage at a low rate.
+Without a doubt, when interest rates are very low, it is best to lock in a fixed rate mortgage at a low rate.
 By doing so, you guarantee yourself low fixed rates and protect yourself against rising future rates.

 ARMs may also be attractive to those who expect an increase in income level in the future.
 ARMs offer low out of pocket costs at the beginning of the term and if your income level rises, you will be better able to afford potential increased rates while still having the ability to purchase the house at the present time.
 Of course, banking on an increase in income before it actually happens is a risky proposition.

-At the end of the day, your choice will be made after an analysis of your financial situation and goals, and your comfort with risk.
+At the end of the day, your choice will be made after an analysis of your financial situation and goals and your comfort with risk.
 If you're the type of person who will lose sleep over a quarter of a percentage point increase in interest rates or have anxiety over potentially increased monthly bills, a fixed rate mortgage is probably for you.
 If you're comfortable with risk, you may wish to take an ARM.
-Some studies have indicated that ARMs are actually less costly in the long run than ARMs, but the risk of increasing rates is always a big concern.

 Refinancing Fixed Rate Mortgages